austinBailey5624/MonsterMaster/README.md

  - [ ] Write General location page
  - [ ] Write Page for Axton -ally/companion in 'main' quest
  - [x] Write page for Iscar, betrayer of the Light
+ - [ ] Write page for Prime, a mercenary group
+ - - [ ] Write page for the Iron Maiden
+ - - [ ] Write page for Tosc
+ - - [ ] Write page for the Blonden Brothers
+ - [x] Write page for Ishebu, the deciever, head of the church

 ## Old To Do List(depreciated)